emdaniels/character-extraction/README.md

 character-extraction
 ====================

 Extracts character names from a text file and performs analysis of text sentences containing the names.
+See README.txt for more details.